carolinexuxy/XMBD_galaxy/server.md

 ### For Seurat Tools
 The seurat tools listed above are created in the styles of [existing seurat tools](https://github.com/ebi-gene-expression-group/container-galaxy-sc-tertiary/tree/main/tools/tertiary-analysis/seurat) on galaxy, including Plot, RunPCA, and Scale Data, created by the EBI Gene Expression Team.
 A small part of their  [seurat_macros](https://github.com/ebi-gene-expression-group/container-galaxy-sc-tertiary/blob/main/tools/tertiary-analysis/seurat/seurat_macros.xml) has been reused in the new tool development for convenience and similar layout.

+A Seurat *workflow* also exists on the current server, attached to test1 user.
+Once ensuring seurat tools from tool shed are correctly installed, the workflow can be run with provided sample inputs.
+For sample input and source code for workflow, please see folder seurat_workflow.